 Our business faces many risks.
 We believe the risks described below are the material risks we face.
 However, the risks described below may not be the only risks we face.
 Additional unknown risks or risks that we currently consider immaterial may also impair our business operations.
 If any of the events or circumstances described below actually occurs, our business, financial condition or results of operations could suffer, and the trading price of our shares of Class A Common Stock and warrants could decline significantly.
-Investors should consider the specific risk factors discussed below, together with the "Cautionary Note Regarding Forward-Looking Information" and the other information contained in this registration statement and the other documents that we will file from time to time with the Securities and Exchange Commission (the "SEC").
+Investors should consider the specific risk factors discussed below, together with the other information contained in this registration statement and the other documents that we will file from time to time with the Securities and Exchange Commission (the "SEC").